Walla Walla, New South Wales: Schooling

 The first school at Walla Walla was a congregational school and it was established in 1873.
 Instruction was conducted in the German language.
 This school operated from the original Zion Church building until 1883 when a mudbrick schoolhouse was opened.
 Two years later, in 1885, this school was leased to the NSW Department of Public Instruction and responsibility for educating the local children passed to the State.
 German-speaking classes continued to be conducted but only for several afternoons a week and then only until the outbreak of the First World War.

-In the 1930s the desire of the local community for Christian secondary education led to the establishment of St Paul’s College.
+In the 1930s the desire of the local community for Christian secondary education led to the establishment of St Paul's College.
 Mr Werner Hebart, the founding headmaster, was previously a senior master at The Friend's School, Hobart (Tasmania).
-St Paul’s commenced in 1948 with 28 foundation students, including thirteen boarders who resided with local families.
-St Paul’s moved onto its current premises, from its temporary location in Zion church in 1950.
+St Paul's commenced in 1948 with 28 foundation students, including thirteen boarders who resided with local families.
+St Paul's moved onto its current premises, from its temporary location in Zion church in 1950.

 Local heritage attractions

 The German heritage of Walla Walla is a feature of the town and it is most obvious with street names such as Scholz Street, Jacob Wenke Circuit, Klemke Avenue and Hermann Street.
 Less obviously, this cultural aspect of the town is also seen through the Lutheran influence by way of Zion Lutheran Church and St Paul's College.
 An account of the journey of the original German settlers, together with artefacts of their journey (including some of the original wagons) is on display in the Jindera Pioneer Museum.
 A replica wagon and a display is also located in the grounds of Zion Lutheran Church and many early headstones in the local cemetery have German inscriptions.

-Walla Walla’s heritage items were identified by a community survey to include Morgans Lookoutt, Zion Lutheran Church and the Walla Walla Swamp (Gum Swamp).
+Walla Walla's heritage items were identified by a community survey to include Morgan's Lookout, Zion Lutheran Church and the Walla Walla Swamp (Gum Swamp).

-Morgans Lookout

-Morgans Lookout is a white granite outcrop located next to Billabong Creek, which is the longest creek in the Southern hemisphere.
+Morgans LookoutMorgans Lookout is a white granite outcrop located next to Billabong Creek, which is the longest creek in the Southern hemisphere.
 Due to its elevation, this local geological feature was used by the bushranger Dan "Mad Dog" Morgan as a lookout for police parties.
 Local folklore tells of Morgan hiding his horses in deep crevices within the rocks when the police came nearby.
 Morgans Lookout was also used as a lookout for fires in the late 1800s, a concern that was heightened by the fear of arson due to an industrial dispute between graziers and shearers.